Isaac Musekiwa

 Isaac Musekiwa (c.
-1930 – 1991) was a soukous recording artist and saxophonist, in the Democratic Republic of the Congo (DRC).
+1930 – 1991) was a Congolese rumba recording artist and saxophonist, in the Democratic Republic of the Congo (DRC).
 He was once a member of the soukous band TPOK Jazz, led by François Luambo Makiadi, which dominated the Congolese music scene from the 1950s through the 1980s.

 Overview

 Musekiwa was born and grew up in Southern Rhodesia (now Zimbabwe), before he migrated to Congo-Kinshasa.
 He became good friends with Franco and is one of those who constantly played with him all those years.